 MEDIA RELEASE 3 November 2022 |

-A win for conservation as mountain bike track steers clear from sensitive areas of National Park.
+A win for conservation as mountain bike track steers clear from sensitive areas of the national park.

 Victorian National Parks Association is pleased decision makers have finally listened and accepted its long-fought campaign to protect the Yarra Ranges National Park from a proposed destructive large-scale mountain bike track.